Skip to content

 • Starter: 90 days

-• Pro: 1 year
+• Pro: 180 days

-• Team and Enterprise: unlimited
+• Enterprise: unlimited

 Deleting a test removes the definition and its variable data.
 Run history for past executions is retained per the retention policy above.